 cultural exchanges and strengthen economic, educational, medical, and

-The purpose of MEEC is to establish and coordinate agreements of international cooperation between the towns, cities, counties and governments of Estonia and Maryland.
-These agreements allow specific initiatives for mutual benefit to businesses, cultural exchanges, educational programs, civic organizations, security departments and healthcare institutions.
+The purpose of MEEC is to establish and coordinate agreements of international cooperation between the towns, cities, counties and governments of Estonia and Maryland that implement and enhance the above mentioned links.

 The special relationship between Estonia and Maryland started in the early 1990s as part of the NATO Partnership for Peace Program at the end of the Cold War.
 The Maryland National Guard has been linked to the Estonian Home Guard (Kaitseliit) as part of a State Partnership Program.
 Since 2003 MEEC has been coordinating the non-military links between Estonia and Maryland.
 In 2006 & 2009 official agreements were signed formalizing civilian links.
 In 2009 the officers of MEEC became members of the Maryland Secretary of State's Sister State Advisory Board.'